smoothmvexlax2/8_puzzle/README.md

  [4, 5, 6]
  [7, 8, 0]

+# Currently Testing Peformance
+I am comparing my programs results with the optimal result with all possible solvable boards.
+I am hoping for less than 3% error on average.
 # Possible continuation
-May build off this program and apply it too 15-puzzle
+May build off this program and apply it too 15-puzzle.